hofff/contao-formtools/README.md

 ## Features

-- in the content element "Form"/module "Form" you can choose your own `mod_form_*` template
 - in the content element "Form"/module "Form" you can overwrite the `jumpto` page
 - in the content element "Form"/module "Form" you can overwrite the `recipient` for email notification
 - in each form field you can add an optional help text (you have to customize the form field templates for the output)